pantelis/data-mining/_sources/aiml-common/projects/video-search/index.md

 ## Milestone 3: Text indexing pipeline (25 points)

+The youtube service give you the ability of downloading the closed captions of a video.
+You can do that by clicking on the three dots on the bottom right of the video and then clicking on the "Open transcript" option.

+Implement the text embeddings as described in Fig 4.13-4.15.
+You can only use word2vec or transformers-based models.
+Word2vec embeddings are the simplest to implement and you can use the [gensim](https://radimrehurek.com/gensim/) library to do that.
+You can use the [Hugging Face Hub](https://huggingface.co/) to download the pretrained models you decided to use.
+[Gensim has published some](https://huggingface.co/models?other=gensim) models that you can use.

+Index the text embeddings in the database of your choice.
+You can use the Milestone 2 links to do so.

 ## Milestone 4: Fusion of nearest videos and text (20 points)

+You can now implement Fig 4.18 where you will form the dot products of the video and text embeddings and you will train a model
 ## Milestone 5: Search UI and  pitch video voiceover (20 points)